samrose/bun-dev/README.md

 ## Notes

-- Some dependencies on macOS may need to be installed through Homebrew
 - The flake ensures compatibility with both x86_64 and ARM architectures
 - PKG_CONFIG_PATH is configured to find both Homebrew and system libraries on macOS